geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 #### DNS:

-DNS records are used for `go-fastapi`; they are typically the "production" record and the dev/testing record.
-Yhe go-deploy tool allows for creating DNS records (type A) that would be populated by the public ip addresses of the aws instance.
-If you don't use this option, you would need to point this record to the elastic IP of the VM.
-For testing purposes, you can use: `aes-test-go-fastapi.geneontology.org` or any other record that you create in Route 53.

-**NOTE**: If using cloudflare, you would need to point the cloudflare dns record to the elastic IP.
+**NOTE**: For production, API routing is configured via cloudflare, you point the cloudflare dns record to the elastic IP generated with this procedure.

-# BREAK FOR NEW DOC #

 ## Configuring and deploying EC2 _instances_: